 In Digital Literacy, students will study how computers work, progressing their knowledge from simple computer systems to more complex networks from Year 1 to Year 6, most importantly the internet.
 Students will be able to use a range of different technology, including laptops and iPads to retrieve and store data.
 In IT students will use these to create and store media in different, exciting and challenging ways, including word documents, photo editing and movie making.

 One of our fundamental aims in Computing is to address e-safety in accordance with helping our children become computer literate.
 This is vital as our ever-evolving society of social media and the use of sharing apps can pose risks to our children.
 It is therefore a priority to not only educate our children on how to stay safe online, but also keep our parents and school community updated in terms of what new and current apps are, age-restrictions on these and how to encourage safe usage/monitoring.
 This will be implemented through events throughout the year linking to e-safety, whereby all children in the school will have the opportunity to participate in age-appropriate activities linking to e-safety.
 In addition, regular updates and links will be uploaded to our website and newsletter to help our parents and staff become aware of the latest social media and gaming trends.

-As the computing curriculum at Mount Carmel is implemented, our children will be equipped with the skills and the knowledge of computer science, information technology and digital literacy.
-Most significantly, our children will be able to do so safely, respectfully and responsibly: understanding the responsibilities and consequences of the internet.
+As the computing curriculum at Mount Carmel is implemented, our children will be equipped with the skills and the knowledge of computer science, information technology and digital literacy that will enable them to access the modern technological world.
+Most significantly, our children will be able to do so safely, respectfully and responsibly: understanding the structure, responsibilities and consequences of the internet.